 For a brief narrated overview of the TMJ surgery process, please click the image below.
 It will launch our educational MiniModule in a separate window that may answer some of your questions about TMJ surgery.

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options that Dr. Barbick, Dr. Langston, Dr. Bedi or Dr. Hamilton can utilize to improve the harmony and function of your jaw.
+There are various treatment options that Dr. Barbick, Dr. Langston, Dr. Bedi, Dr. Hamilton, Dr. Sybo or Dr. Watts can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, the doctor will determine the proper course of treatment.

 A splint (or night guard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles, repositioning your TMJ and reducing pain.
 There are different types of appliances used for different purposes.
 A night guard helps you stop clenching or grinding your teeth and reduces muscle tension at night.
 It also helps to protect the cartilage and joint surfaces.

 A soft diet is also a important step to begin with as you are experiencing symptoms with you joint.